xiaabdfe/bdfepush/docs/abyss-95.md

 * Very high equipment requirement
 * Forsake auto build, use pure special builds
 * Phoenix Dagger / Umbrella Dagger and 2 or 3 Dark Angel daggers are required
+* Highly recommended to use legend coins on the Dark Angel daggers
-* Significant BP cost reduction and limit break increase are required
+* Significant BP cost reduction and special power boost are required

 ## Ranger
 * Bleed, Waste immunity